learning-zone/css-basics/README.md

 **UX or User Experience**: is how you feel about using a product or a website.
 So, your love for the way the new Apple Watch looks or your excitement that there’s finally a tablet-sized iPhone to watch those Corgi videos you’re obsessed with are reflections of UX.
 So the new look of the Facebook news feed involves a change to UI, and the way you navigate that new page is the UX.

-#### Q. Why you would like to use semantic tag.
-Why Semantic HTML is Important?
-* Search Engine Optimization, accessibility, repurposing, light code.

-* Many visually impaired person rely on browser speech and semantic tag helps to interpret page content clearly.

-* Search engine needs to understand page content to rank and semantic tag helps.

-* semantic code aids accessibility.
-Specially, many people whose eyes are not good rely on speech browsers to read pages to them.
-These programs cannot interpret pages very well unless they are clearly explained.

-* Help Search engines to better understand pages.
-Search engine need to understand what your content is about when rank you properly on search engines.
-Semantic code tends to improve your placement on search engines, as it is easier for the "search engine spiders" to understand.

-* It’s easier to read and edit, which saves time and money during maintenance.
 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>